abbycabs/mozsprint-repo-template/README.md

 * No life skill training: Learners succeed not just by accumulating content knowledge, but by developing life-success skills that support them going forward.
 * Lack of Social Supprt: Without a peer network, it is difficult for many learners to stay engaged and motivated, and get help when they need it.

+Solution: P2PU Learning Circles
+Lightly facilitated and locally delivered model of peer learning that leverages high quality online learning materials.
+* Open: Leverages existing MOOCs; Participants do not need additional tools, and minimal digital literacy; Model designed for free and easy scalability
+* Peer Learning: Participants work together, face to face, building interpersonal skills; Includes tools to foster peer learning and two way feedback; Facilitated by non-content expert
+* Real people in Real places: Offline study groups, meeting weekly; Hosted in publicly accessible space that local communities know

 ## Getting Started

-[ Use this section to orient newcomers to your project on how to use it.
-Installation or download instructions?
-Viewing instructions?
-Example code snippet?
-Add them here! ]
+XXXXXXXX

 ## Contributing

-Thanks for your interest in contributing to [PROJECT]!
+Thanks for your interest in contributing to P2PU's Awesome OER List!
 There are many ways to contribute.
 To get started, take a look at [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Participation Guidelines